 Pitts Hall is a dormitory and is the third oldest building on campus.
 It was completed in 1940, just before World War II began.
 The college was fortunate to complete the building before the war began and construction resources were diverted to the war effort.

 The LaGrange College Chapel has unique ties to ancient Greece, Scotland, and England.
 The Chapel exterior includes stones from the Temple of Apollo at Corinth and Saint George’s Chapel in Windsor.
 The Temple of Apollo at Corinth was erected around 540 B.C.
 Saint George’s Chapel in Windsor was built around 1348.
 The stones are located on either side of the chapel, with plaques providing more information about their origins.

 The chapel also has a beautiful link to historic LaGrange and the Methodist Church, with which the college is still affiliated.
 The windows in the chapel came from the 1898 First Methodist Church in LaGrange.
 When the church was razed to make way for the new building, its windows were saved for use in the LaGrange College Chapel, designed by Ed Neal.

 LaGrange College now has more than 1,000 students enrolled, representing 21 states and 5 foreign countries.
 The college, known for its offerings in drama, music, and art, has educated many people who became well known for their contributions to the arts.

 To visit the campus, park in the lot at the corner of Broad Street and Park Avenue.
 You’ll find Smith Hall, Hawkes Hall, Pitts Hall, and the Chapel located near each other.

-Enjoy your explorations of this beautiful campus, experiencing nearly 200 years of history and your vantage point from “The Hill”.
+Enjoy your explorations of this beautiful campus, experiencing nearly 200 years of history from your vantage point on “The Hill”.